isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 ### Step 2:

-**NB**: Alongside the relevant compliance forms, you need to attach this forms to your application before submitting:
+**NB**: Alongside the relevant compliance forms, you need to attach this form to your application before submitting:

-- The [Project Team Information form][project-team-form]
+- [Project Team Information form][project-team-form]

 ### Step 3: